CP1404/Practicals/prac_07/README.md

 - Error checking.
 Do no error checking to start with.
 - Date formatting.
 Just use a string until most everything else works, then, here are some suggestions.

+> [!NOTE]
+> Remember how in our walkthrough above, we saw that it is not the class's job to convert the file's "Yes" string into
+> the Boolean `True` for the class?
+That's the job of the client code.
+> Here, when you create a `Project` object, you will want to convert the date string to a `datetime` object, but it's
+> not the class's job - it's the client code's job.

 The following code reads a string from user input, converts it to a `date` object (using the `strptime` method from the `datetime` type), prints the day of the week (`%A`) and then prints the date as a string: